How Geometrical Frustrated Systems Challenge our Notion of Thermodynamics

-with $E^{(gas)}$ as energy of the gas, when the GFS is in its ground state, and $C,\;\tilde{C}$ as normalization constants.
-Note that $\tilde{C} $ solely depends on temperatures of the GFS and gas.
+with $E^{(gas)}$ as energy of the gas, when the GFS is in one of its ground states, and $C,\;\tilde{C}$ as normalization constants.
+Notice, that $\tilde{C} $ solely depends on temperatures of the GFS and gas.
 We applied in Eq.~(\ref{Eq:GFS_Gas_Eq}) that the GFS working as a thermometer does not affect the temperature of the gas within the range of energy exchanged near $E^{(gas)} $, i.e $T^{(gas)}$ is independent from $E$.
-Hence, repetitive contacts with equilibration and separation of thermometer (GFS) and gas reveal the above probability distribution of energy of the GFS from which, knowing the temperature of the GFS, the temperature of the gas may be obtained.
-This repetitive procedure, when first applied for gas A and thereafter for B allows determination of temperature of each.
+Hence, repetitive contacts with equilibration and separation of thermometer (GFS) and gas reveal the above probability distribution of energy of the GFS.
+Notice that this probability distribution could also be obtained from a single measurement of the gas by an ensemble of GFSs.
+Knowing the temperature of the GFS, the temperature of the gas may then directly be obtained from the probability distribution.
+This procedure, when first applied for gas A and thereafter for B allows determination of temperature of each.
 Obviously, if the gases A and B are measured to have the same temperature, and are thereafter brought in contact, there will be no net energy exchange, making the the zeroth law of thermodynamics valid.

 To tackle the problem of potential energy transfer by the thermometer it is worth to consider an alternative procedure of temperature measurement.
 Alternately equilibration of the GFS with gas A and B, and repeating this cycle many times will also reveal the temperature of each gas from the energy spectra of the GFS.
 We consider the energy transfer from A to B in one cycle.
 After equilibration with gas A the GFS exhibits energy $E^{(A)}$, and thereafter with gas B the energy $E^{(B)} $.
 Hence the energy transfer is